* Q1 orders jump 16.4 pct

 While tax cuts will not have a "significant negative impact," the company expects to benefit from the higher disposable income in the hands of customers, a company executive said in the earnings call.

 D.R.
 Horton said it expects to sell between 50,500 and 52,500 homes in fiscal 2018 and reaffirmed its revenue forecast to be between $15.5 billion and $16.3 billion.

 "With recent fears around higher rates appearing to ease somewhat, at least temporarily, we expect that DHI shares will perform well today," MKM Partner analyst Megan McGrath wrote in a note.

-Net income attributable to the company fell to $189.3 million, or 49 cents per share, in the quarter ended Dec.
-31, from $206.9 million, or 55 cents per share, a year earlier.
+Net income attributable to the company fell 8.5 percent to $189.3 million, or 49 cents per share, in the quarter ended Dec.
+31, hurt by a tax-related charge.

-Excluding a one-time charge, the company earned 77 cents per share, well above the average analysts' estimate of 49 cents, according to Thomson Reuters I/B/E/S.
+Excluding the charge, it earned 77 cents per share, beating average analysts' estimate of 49 cents, according to Thomson Reuters I/B/E/S.

 Revenue rose 14.8 percent to $3.33 billion, beating the estimate of $3.26 billion.

-Shares of the Fort Worth, Texas-based company were trading at $50.50 premarket.
+Shares of the Fort Worth, Texas-based company partly pared its earlier gains and were trading at $49.39.
 Up to Tuesday's close, they have risen 58 percent in the last 12 months.